Miranda Richardson: Film and television

 In 1985, Richardson made her film debut as Ruth Ellis, the last woman to be hanged in the United Kingdom, in the biographical drama Dance with a Stranger.
-Around the same time, Richardson played a comedic Queen Elizabeth I, aka Queenie, in the British television comedy Blackadder II.
+Around the same time, Richardson played a comedic version of Queen Elizabeth I, aka Queenie, in the British television comedy Blackadder II.
+Richardson returned in guest roles in one episode each in Blackadder the Third (1987) and Blackadder Goes Forth (1989).
+She returned to play Queenie in the Christmas special Blackadder's Christmas Carol (1988) and, later, played Field Nurse in a special edition for the millennium Blackadder: Back and Forth.

 Following Dance with a Stranger, Richardson turned down numerous parts in which her character was unstable or disreputable, including the Glenn Close role in Fatal Attraction.
-In this period, she appeared in Empire of the Sun (1987).
+In this period, she appeared in Empire of the Sun (1987) and was nominated for the BAFTA Television Award for Best Actress for her role as Penny in After Pilkington (1987).
 In an episode of the TV series The Storyteller ("The Three Ravens", 1988), she played a witch.
-Meanwhile, she had returned in guest roles in one episode each in Blackadder the Third (1987) and Blackadder Goes Forth (1989).
-She returned to play Queenie in the Christmas special Blackadder's Christmas Carol (1988) and, later, a special edition for the millennium Blackadder: Back and Forth.

-Other television roles include Pamela Flitton in A Dance to the Music of Time (1997), Miss Gilchrist in St. Ives (1998), Bettina the interior decorator in Absolutely Fabulous, Queen Elspeth, Snow White's stepmother, in Snow White: The Fairest of Them All (2001), and Queen Mary in The Lost Prince (2003).
+Richardson starred as Charlie Maguire in Fatherland (1994), for which she was nominated for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.
+Other television roles in this period include Pamela Flitton in A Dance to the Music of Time (1997), Miss Gilchrist in St. Ives (1998), Bettina the interior decorator in Absolutely Fabulous and Queen Elspeth, Snow White's stepmother, in Snow White: The Fairest of Them All (2001).

-Richardson has appeared in supporting roles in film, including Vanessa Bell in The Hours, Lady Van Tassel in Sleepy Hollow and Patsy Carpenter in The Evening Star.
-She also won acclaim for her performances in The Crying Game and Enchanted April, for which she won a Golden Globe.
-She received Academy Award nominations for her performances in Damage and Tom & Viv.
+Richardson has appeared in supporting roles in film, including Vanessa Bell in The Hours (2002), Lady Van Tassel in Sleepy Hollow (1999) and Patsy Carpenter in The Evening Star (1996).
+For her role in Sleepy Hollow she was nominated for the Saturn Award for Best Supporting Actress and won the Blockbuster Entertainment Award for Favorite Supporting Actress – Horror.
+She also won acclaim for her performances in The Crying Game (1992) and Enchanted April (1992), for which she won a Golden Globe.
+She received Academy Award nominations for her performances in Damage (1992) and Tom & Viv (1994).

 Her film credits also include Kansas City (1996), The Apostle (1997) and Wah-Wah (2005).
-In 2002, she performed a triple-role in the thriller Spider.
+She voiced Mrs Tweedy, the main antagonist, in the stop-motion animated film, Chicken Run (2000).
+In 2002, she performed a triple role in the thriller Spider.

+In 2003, Richardson played Mary of Teck in the miniseries The Lost Prince, for which she was nominated for both BAFTA Television Award for Best Actress and the Golden Globe Award for Best Actress in a Miniseries or Motion Picture Made for Television.
+She also starred as Hermione Granger in a Comic Relief sketch called Harry Potter and the Secret Chamberpot of Azibaijan.